vweevers/common-changelog/README.md

 **No `[YANKED]` tag**

-Instead of a special notation for yanked releases, Common Changelog uses historical notes, as a generic (but unparsable) format that's suitable for any kind of note.
+Instead of a special notation for yanked releases, Common Changelog uses [notices](#23-notice) as a more generic (but unparsable) format.

 ### 6.2.
 Is there a badge?